ipfabric/docs/docs/overview/index.md

 ### Browser Requirements

-To access your IP Fabric GUI, we recommend using a browser version that is at most 1 year old or newer.
-We support most major browsers.
-Below is a list of supported browsers:
+To access your IP Fabric GUI, we recommend using a browser version that is no older than one year.
+We support most major browsers, including:

 - Google Chrome and Chromium-based browsers (e.g. Brave, Opera, Vivaldi, Edge)
 - Mozilla Firefox and maintained forks (e.g. LibreWolf)